-If a global file system (like GPFS or even NFS) is used for the scratch directories, then a task on any node can get to any scratch directory.
+If a global file system (like GPFS or even NFS) is used for the scratch directories, then a task on any node can get to any other scratch directory.
 Assume user smith can create directories in /global/tmp.
 Reusing the previous xgemini command line with "local" changed to "global" will not work because every parallel task will attempt to create /global/tmp/smithdir.
 One task will succeed but all of the others will fail (and crash).
-GEMINI has a rich set of pattern macros for customizing the path and directory names, but the simplest command to use for the job would be:
+GEMINI has a rich set of pattern macros for this kind of customization, but the simplest command to use for the job would be: